Colgin

 How does the 2010 Tychson Hill compare to other Colgin single-vineyard wines?

 Colgin produces four single-vineyard Cabernets: Tychson Hill, Herb Lamb, Cariad, and IX Estate.
 Tychson Hill is known for its mineral, structured profile with a slightly cooler St. Helena character compared to the more opulent Herb Lamb.
+The 2010 vintage is widely considered among the top Tychson Hill releases.

 How long should I decant this wine?